Lab-of-Adaptive-Immunity/HS-CD8-Atlas/README.md

 MIT License for more details.

-Used data sets belong to 10X Genomics and are distributed under Creative Commons license.
+Used data sets belong to 10X Genomics and are distributed under Creative Commons Attribution license.
 See https://support.10xgenomics.com/ for detailed information.